odtu/PowerLabKiCadLibraries/README.md

 #### Step 9:

-As the last stage, file paths named "METUPOWERLAB_3D, METUPOWERLAB_FOOTPRINTS, METUPOWERLAB_SYMBOLS" are created.
-The created file paths are found in our folders added from KiCad/3rdparty in the Documents folder as in the image and the process is completed.
+As the last stage, file paths named " METUPOWERLAB_3D " ,  " METUPOWERLAB_FOOTPRINTS " ,  " METUPOWERLAB_SYMBOLS " should be created.
+First, press the "+" icon at the bottom left corner.
+Then copy and paste the names provided above (which can also be seen in the picture below).
+After creating the names, click on the empty "path" boxes near them.
+When you click, a "gray file symbol" will appear from where we will select our paths.
+After clicking the file symbol, a file explorer window will open.
+The created file paths are found in "C:\Users\user\Documents\KiCad\9.0\3rdparty" as in the image below.
+(The file paths should not be exactly the same.
+Find the similar file paths on your computer where the Kicad folders are located.)
+And the process is completed.
 ![image](/assets/step9.png)

 ---